 This recipe is for two whole mackerels, which feeds about 4 people.
 Into a large bowl I add 250 ml of Soy Sauce, 3 tbsp of sugar, a tablespoon of ground ginger, a tablespoon of hot chili flakes (more or less to suit yourself), and four cloves of garlic thinly sliced.
 Cover the bowl and place in the fridge for one hour.

-Now you could do this on a bbq, but I wanted to cook this in a traditional campfire style as I needed some campfire cooking practice for my trip to Bakota with some of Alona’s hometown friends.
+Now you could do this on a bbq like I do with my grilled trout, but I wanted to cook this in a traditional campfire style as I needed some campfire cooking practice for my trip to Bakota with some of Alona’s hometown friends.
 Build the fire however you see fit and fan the flames until it’s roaring.

 After marinating for an hour the fish should have taking on quite a bit of flavor.
 Mix everything up and then get out your grill rack.